Gabon Food Guide

 Discover Gabon's traditional non-alcoholic drinks, from local teas to refreshing juices.

-Jus de Bissap is a popular refreshing drink made from hibiscus flowers.
-It is enjoyed throughout West Africa, including Gabon, and is often served during celebrations and social gatherings.
-The deep red color and tangy flavor are characteristic of this beverage.
+Popular refreshing drink made from hibiscus flowers.
+Enjoyed throughout West Africa, including Gabon, often served during celebrations and social gatherings.
+Deep red color and tangy flavor are characteristic.

 Ginger juice is a common beverage known for its zesty and spicy flavor profile.
-It is often consumed for its perceived health benefits, such as aiding digestion and boosting the immune system.
-It can be served sweetened or unsweetened.
+Often consumed for its perceived health benefits, such as aiding digestion and boosting the immune system.

 Sugarcane Juice (Jus de Canne)